AndrewDTR/amoses.dev/src/pages/blog/nato-alphabet.md

 </p>

 For example, if you're talking to an air traffic controller, mistakenly interpreting an instruction to `hold short runway 23 at *P*` as `hold short runway 23 at *B*` could potentially put multiple aircraft in danger.
 Because of this, the NATO phonetic system requires that any spelling of letters is expanded into the corresponding word in the alphabet.
-An aircraft with the callsign `N123AB` would be pronounced as `NOVEMBER ONE TWO THREE ALPHA BRAVO`.
+Each letter is individually pronounced -- an aircraft with the callsign `N123AB` would be pronounced as `NOVEMBER ONE TWO THREE ALPHA BRAVO`.

 The issue is...
-I don't play aviation-related games with comms frequently enough to have proficiency with the alphabet.
+I don't play aviation-related games with comms frequently enough to have proficiency with the NATO alphabet.
 I'm lucky that VTOL includes the phoneticization of the callsign of your plane, because if they didn't, I would have _no clue_ on how to properly describe my aircraft to people on frequency.

 Just for fun, though[^1], I'd still like to be proficient at interpreting the letters.

 ## The Website

 ...so, I made a website.
-I used Astro, just because it's what I'm most comfortable with when rapidly prototyping.
+I used Astro as the framework, just because it's what I'm most comfortable with when rapidly prototyping.
 The [primary page](https://github.com/AndrewDTR/learn-nato/blob/master/src/pages/index.astro) contains nothing more than a few labels and a button, but that's all I needed!

 The site will give you a four letter character combination -- say, `JUFH`, for example.
 It'll then activate your microphone and listen to hear if you say the correct phoneticization (in this case, it would mark you correct if you said `JULIET UNIFORM FOXTROT HOTEL`).
 If you blank on what a specific letter stands for, there's a hint button that you can press to see what to pronounce.[^2] When you get it correct, there's a nice burst of confetti, and the site will prompt you to try another example.